 While Google Play Store will turn into a dead store in no time, developers will lose more than money.
 Their apps will lose in terms of ranking in the app stores for one thing, and will also suffer in terms of visibility.

-For instance, when an app is being pirated, first of all you need to download the APK file of the app.
-But, mind, this file is not downloaded from any App Store but from some other source.
+For instance, when an app is being pirated, first of all, you need to download the APK file of the app.
+But, in mind, this file is not downloaded from any App Store but from some other source.
 And because of this, it won’t translate into increased rankings or visibility for the app in the app store.

 Pirated apps affect the user as well in terms of malware.
 As in, when you install your APKs from elsewhere, you lose the app’s security layer.
-For what’s it’s worth, the app that you download from such sources is already tampered with.
+For what it’s worth, the app that you download from such sources is already tampered with.

 So, it’s always advisable to stay away from pirated versions.